Planck35/planck35.github.io/_posts/2020-01-13-copy-control.md

 {: .notice}

 The classes that manage resources that do not reside in the class must define the copy-control members.
 Such classes will need destructors to free the resources allocated by the object.
 Once a class needs a destructor, it almost surely needs a copy constructor and copy-assignment operator.

+> Lvalues and Rvalues

+In C++, an lvalue expression yields an object or a function.
+However, some lvalues, such as `const` objects, may not be the left-hand operand of an assignment.
+Moreover, some expressions yield objects but return them as rvalues, not lvalues.
+Roughlt speaking, when we use an object as an rvalue, we use the object's value(its contents).
+When we use an object as an lvalue, we use the object's identity(its location in memory).
+The important point is that we can use an lvalue when an rvalue is required, but we cannot use a rvalue when an lvalue is required.